MicrosoftDocs/entra-docs/docs/id-governance/scenarios/govern-the-guest-lifecycle-new-project.md

 IT teams can delegate partner access to empower employees to collaborate with partners.
 This delegation can occur while maintaining sufficient security to protect intellectual property.

-Compile and assess your organizations scenarios to help assess employee versus business partner access to resources.
+Compile and assess your organization's scenarios to help assess employee versus business partner access to resources.
 Financial institutions might have compliance standards that restrict employee access to resources such as account information.
 Conversely, the same institutions can enable delegated partner access for projects such as marketing campaigns.

   ![Diagram of a balance of IT team goverened access to partner self-service.](../../architecture/media/secure-external-access/1-scenarios.png)